 Map Source: People Group data: Omid.
 Map geography: UNESCO / GMI.
 Map Design: Joshua Project.

 |Affinity Bloc:||South Asian Peoples|

-The Kaikadi are located mainly in the states of Maharashstra and Karnataka.
-Their language (also called Kaikadi) is a member of the Dravidian language family.
-They are commonly categorized as Tamil, but little is known about their specific lifestyle.
+The Kaikadi are located mainly in the states of Maharashtra and Karnataka.
+Their language (also called Kaikadi) is a member of the Dravidian language family, associated with southern India.
+We know very little about their specific lifestyle and culture.

 Most of India's population lives in rural areas and is engaged in some form of agricultural activity.
 Many are farmers barely growing enough to survive.
 The raising of livestock, particularly horned cattle, buffalo, horses, and mules is a central feature of the Indian agricultural economy.
 Because of Hindu influence, however, these animals are used almost exclusively as beasts of burden rather than sources of meat.
 Indian culture is primarily Hindu-oriented, and that affects the Kaikadi people.
 Many Hindu institutions, including the rigid caste (social class) system, have wide-ranging effects on Indian secular society.
 The word "caste" basically means breed, race or kind.
 Indian society is divided into hierarchical castes.
 We don't know where the Kaikadi are in the caste system.
 There is a need for more research to clearly identify their needs and to develop strategies for reaching them with the gospel message.